Pomax/reddit-image-catch-up/README.md

 }
 ```

-Running `> node catch-up` will pick this file over
+Running `node catch-up` will always pick this file over
-the package.json configuration if it exists.
+the package.json configuration, when it exists.

 ### Using a custom named config.json